Qareen: Hadith

-Muhammad's (ﷺ)qarin is said to have submitted to islam, which means, that he has trained his lower faculties (nafs) and turned his lust, greed, and delusions, into obedecience to God.
+Muhammad's qarin is said to have submitted to islam, which means, that he has trained his lower faculties (nafs) and turned his lust, greed, and delusions, into obedience to God.
 He achieved insan-kamil, the perfect human-being to whom the shaytan bows down.

-A hadith from Al-Tirmidhi which regarded authentic by al-Albani has transmitted a chain of narration which ended at 'Abd Allah ibn Mas'ud, that he reported Muhammad(ﷺ) has said:
+A hadith from Al-Tirmidhi which regarded authentic by al-Albani has transmitted a chain of narration which ended at 'Abd Allah ibn Mas'ud, that he reported Muhammad has said:

 "Indeed a Shaitan whispers to humans, angels also whisper.
 Whispers of the shaitan promised evil and denying the truth.
 Meanwhile, the angel's whisper promises goodness and truth.
 Whoever gets it, then know that it is from Allah Azza wa Jalla, then let him praise Allah Azza wa Jalla.
 And whoever gets something else, then he should seek refuge in Allah Azza wa Jalla from the cursed devil".
-Then Abd Allah ibn Mas'ud said in his report that Muhammad (ﷺ)continues by recited the Quran chapter Al-Baqara verse 268.
+Then Abd Allah ibn Mas'ud said in his report that Muhammad continues by recited the Quran chapter Al-Baqara verse 268.

-A hadith from Sahih Muslim has transmitted a chain of narration which ended at 'Abd Allah ibn Mas'ud, that he reported Muhammad (ﷺ)has said "Each of you has been sent for him a qarin (companion) from the jinn kind."
+A hadith from Sahih Muslim has transmitted a chain of narration which ended at 'Abd Allah ibn Mas'ud, that he reported Muhammad has said "Each of you has been sent for him a qarin (companion) from the jinn kind."
 The group of Sahabah asked, "Including you, O Messenger of Allah?", which replied by Muhammad, "Including me, only God helped me to subdue him, until he converted to Islam.
 Therefore, he does not whispered anything to me except goodness.".

-Another Hadith from Sahih Muslim also stated that Muhammad (ﷺ)said “Every one of you has been sent a companion from among the jinn.”
+Another Hadith from Sahih Muslim also stated that Muhammad said “Every one of you has been sent a companion from among the jinn.”